 Studio: Palm Studio

-In each episode, the story line stands alone, nothing you have to remember from the last show and so your full attention is on the show right in front of you, giving you the same feeling as what the bar is like, where nothing from the outside world should interrupt you from enjoying the special drink.
+In each episode, the story line stands alone, nothing you have to remember from the last show unless you want to know what the other side characters are from and so your full attention is on the show right in front of you, giving you the same feeling as what the bar is like, where nothing from the outside world should interrupt you from enjoying the special drink.
+In my mind, our drink as the viewers is the show in front of us like the drink in front of the customer is the one they talk about.
+And like all good drinks, the show does not leave a bad taste so you can enjoy the slow easy going nature.
+It’s a good show to watch right after watching a high action packed show as a way of winding down.

-There is almost no point in this story where it feels off-key and fantasy.
+There is almost no point in this story where it feels off-key and fantasy like.
 The stories are very real, everyday problems that normal people would have.
-A woman who wishes to help break the tension between her father and grandfather, a man who works on creating bars but doesn’t like them, these are the fears and dreams of so many different people, not just in Japan but all over the world.
+A woman who wishes to help break the tension between her father and grandfather; a man who works on creating bars but doesn’t like them; a man who came to the bar after seeing a ‘shining star’ walk in, these are the fears and dreams of so many different people, not just in Japan but all over the world.
 This anime seems to speak to you as an individual, not just to a wide number of people.
 They even go so far as to address the watcher, breaking the fourth wall as though you are with these people.

 Now, when we get to the opening, I do have my problems.
 The opening animation is beautiful and amazing but the music seems to put me off a bit.
 I watched a couple of these in line and the music unfortunately felt a little too upbeat.
 It’s not that it wasn’t any good; it was just that it didn’t seem to fit the feeling of the show.